back to top

 spot_img

-Supreme Court Upholds SEBI’s Clearance of Adani Group in Hindenburg Case
+SC Backs SEBI’s Clearance of Adani in Hindenburg Case.

 In a significant development, the Supreme Court has ruled in favor of the Adani Group, affirming the Securities and Exchange Board of India’s (SEBI) investigation into the Hindenburg case.
 The court dismissed the legitimacy of the OCCRP report, funded by figures like George Soros, as a basis for questioning SEBI’s probe.
 The bench, led by Chief Justice DY Chandrachud, stated that there are no grounds to transfer the investigation to a Special Investigation Team (SIT).